Pregnancy and Postnatal Supplements: An Evidence Based Guide

 General rule: Always check with your midwife or GP before starting any new supplement during pregnancy.
 Even supplements that are safe outside pregnancy may require dose adjustments.

 It is also worth noting that many popular supplements have not been adequately studied in pregnant women.
 The absence of evidence is not the same as evidence of safety.
-When in doubt, ask your healthcare provider.
+When in doubt, ask your healthcare provider, and reference the UK Teratology Information Service (UKTIS) for medicine and supplement safety in pregnancy.

 What supplements should I take during pregnancy?